rocco66/prelude/docs/README.md

 - `C-0`: scale text to default font size [extra]
 - `M-S-x`: like M-x, but for current major mode only (smex) [extra]
 - `C-x f`: recent files (ido) [extra]

+To save a macro:

+- `M-x kmacro-name-last-macro` to give a name to last macro
+- `M-x insert-kbd-macro` to paste elisp code

 TODO: